hedgehog-menn/nthu-fall2025-pba-final-project/README.md

 > [!NOTE]
 >
 > In the upcoming visualization, it requires to use a ISO country code
-> which make us to need to change the country code [UK to GB for United
+> which make us to need to change the country code UK to [GB for the
+> United
 > Kingdom](https://www.iso.org/obp/ui/#iso:code:3166:GBhttps://www.iso.org/obp/ui/#iso:code:3166:GB)

 ``` r